John Money: Sex reassignment of David Reimer

 In 1966, a botched circumcision left eight-month-old Reimer without a penis.
 Money persuaded the baby's parents that sex reassignment surgery would be in Reimer's best interest.
 At the age of 22 months, Reimer underwent an orchiectomy, in which his testicles were surgically removed.
 He was reassigned to be raised as female and his name changed from Bruce to Brenda.
 Money further recommended hormone treatment, to which the parents agreed.
 Money then recommended a surgical procedure to create an artificial vagina, which the parents refused.
 Money published a number of papers reporting the reassignment as successful.
 David Reimer was raised under the "optimum gender rearing model" which was the common model for sex and gender socialization/medicalization for intersex youth.
 The model was heavily criticized for being sexist, and for assigning an arbitrary gender binary.

 According to John Colapinto's biography of David Reimer, when Reimer and his twin Brian were six years old, Money showed the brothers pornography and instructed the two to rehearse sexual acts.
 Money instructed David position himself on all fours, and Brian was told to "come up behind [him] and place his crotch against [his] buttocks".
 Money also forced Reimer, in another sexual position, to have his "legs spread" with Brian on top.
 Reimer alleged that on "at least one occasion" Money took a photograph of the two children performing these acts.
 Colapinto speculated that Money's rationale for his treatment of the children was his belief that "childhood 'sexual rehearsal play' at thrusting movements and copulation" was important for a "healthy adult gender identity".
 Money was reportedly angered when they resisted.
 The Reimers recalled that Money was mild-mannered around their parents, but ill-tempered when alone with them.
 They also alleged that Money made the two children undergo "genital inspections"; when they resisted inspecting each other's genitals, Money got very aggressive.
 Reimer says, "He told me to take my clothes off, and I just did not do it.
 I just stood there.
 And he screamed, 'Now!'
 Louder than that.
 I thought he was going to give me a whupping.
 So I took my clothes off and stood there shaking."

 At 14 years old and in extreme psychological agony, David Reimer was told the truth by his parents.
-He chose to begin calling himself David, and he underwent surgical procedures to revert the female bodily modifications.

-Money reported on Reimer's progress as the "John/Joan case", describing apparently successful female gender development and using this case to support the feasibility of sex reassignment and surgical reconstruction even in non-intersex cases.

-By the time this deception was discovered, the idea of a purely socially constructed gender identity and infant Intersex medical interventions had become the accepted medical and sociological standard.
+He chose to begin calling himself David, and he underwent surgical procedures to revert the feminising bodily modifications.
+Money reported on Reimer's progress as the "John/Joan case", describing apparently successful female gender development and using this case to support the feasibility of sex reassignment and surgical reconstruction even in non-intersex cases.At this time the idea of a purely socially constructed gender identity and infant intersex medical interventions had become the accepted medical and sociological standard.